 There are many great organisations both regionally and nationally that can provide you with relevant information about your health condition and ideas on how to get more active.

-- Hearthelp is a new website created for people living with heart disease.
-It provides detailed information about heart disease and a guide to improving lifestyles and staying well in the future.
+- The Heart Foundation provides detailed information about heart disease and a guide to improving lifestyles and staying well in the future.

 - Diabetes New Zealand has some excellent information about physical activity and Type 2 diabetes including seated activity ideas.

 - Arthritis New Zealand offers group exercise classes around Christchurch in Avonhead, Beckenham, Hornby, and St Albans.
 Call 0800 663 463 to find out about these classes and also their support groups in Christchurch, Geraldine, and Timaru.